Party Favors for Adults

 Invite your friends to revel in the little things with the aid of a small gratitude journal.
-A handmade label and a pencil are all you need to style simple notebooks into a meaningful party favor.
+A handmade label and a pencil are all you need to style a simple notebook into a meaningful handmade party favor.

 Guests will think warm thoughts when they brew a customized tea blend.
 Spoon store-bought loose-leaf tea into individual heat-seal tea bags (available online and at organic food stores), and insert a length of decorative twine, centering it in the bag opening.
 Press the edge of the bag with an iron to seal.
 Print or write the name of the tea or a personal message on small tags.
 Glue the tag to the end of the twine.
 Tuck the tea bags inside a cup with a few honey sticks to complete the party favor.